A Week of Creativity, Exploration, and Renewal

 The retreat is high-level and professional—but also low-key and tuned in to art and beauty.
 Workshops encourage creative exploration and include readings, exercises, and feedback.
 We don't group writers by experience, but rather see each artist as on a personal path of discovery and mastery.
 Open writing time allows for diving deeper as well as polishing.

-As always, our instructors, are all professional writers with many publication credits.
+As always, our instructors are all professional writers with many publication credits.
 We offer personal guidance and top-flight editing as part of the workshops.
 We also try to respond to particular needs of each writer.

 Extra programs offer a chance to learn about the essence of Hawai‘i from writers, chanters, musicians, and other cultural legends.
 These programs are open to family and companions as well as members of the local community.

-Kaipo Asing is a virtuoso performer who has played with many of Hawai‘i's greats.
-His trio plays what is often referred to as “the Territorial style.”
+This year's programs include music with Kaipo Asing.
+A virtuoso performer who has played with many of Hawai‘i's greats Kaipo and trio plays what is often referred to as “the Territorial style.”
 In the strains of their renditions of beloved classics, you will hear traces of jazz, swing, and even country, as well as echoes of the icons of yesteryear: Alfred Apaka, Jerry Byrd, David “Feet” Rogers, and Gabby Pahinui.
 They will serenade us and accompany hula dancers in the crowd.
 The musicians have been regulars at many of Honolulu’s famous rooms, like The Halekulani’s Room without a Key and the Waikīkī Marriott’s Moana Terrace.

 Our writing instructors are writers with many publishing credits to their names as well as serious teaching chops.
 Full bios and descriptions of their workshops are below.
-The 2024 faculty includes:
+The 2025 faculty includes:

 Susan Ito (memoir)